-We’ve supported the development of renewable energy – and to give you just one example, more than one million solar panels have been installed across Australia on our watch.
+We’ve supported the development of renewable energy – and to give you just one example, over one million solar panels have been installed on roofs across Australia on our watch.

 We are delivering sustainability for the Murray Darling Basin, talked about for decades, delivered by Labor.

-The Howard Government spent not a single cent, the same amount that Mr Abbott has promised to spend.
+The Howard Government spent not a single cent, the same amount that Mr Abbot has promised to spend.

 And of course our most important visionary infrastructure project is the National Broadband Network.
 The NBN will transform the way we work and the way we live.

 If any single issue defines the failure of the Coalition to build for the future, it is their support for the out-dated, unreliable copper network of last century.